Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Eigenstate localisation length

 \subsection{Test of decay constants}

-We have just outlined a proposed method for computing the localisation length.
-While there can be no question that the areas of the domains and the derived mean distance between the valley lines really give us the desired physical quantities (as long as they are calculated correctly, which has been tested), the decay constant from one domain to another, $\rho_E$, is a different matter entirely.
+We have just outlined a proposed method for computing the localisation length at very low energies.
+Let us assume for the moment that the decay model we have developed applies (i.e.~that the eigenstates take the form of one or a handful of strongly occupied domains with straight-forward decay through the valley lines into their neighbours).
+Under these conditions, the domain area calculation can hardly fail to give us $D$ correctly, the mean distance separating tunnelling-inducing valley lines.
+On the other hand, the decay constant from one domain to another, $\bar{\rho}_E$, is a different matter entirely.
 As will be discussed in section \ref{MultiDimTun}, the level of approximation involved is very high, and there is no \textit{a priori} assurance that our method yields numbers which faithfully capture the decay of the eigenstates.
 Therefore, a direct test is in order.
 This can be done as follows: for the same noise realisation, we perform the full LLT calculation, as well as find the low energy eigenstates by exact diagonalisation.
 Now, we know that within each domain, the wavefunction remains roughly constant (same order of magnitude).
 Therefore, we integrate $\left|\psi\right|$ over the domains, and divide by the domain areas to get the average of the wavefunction amplitude on each domain.

-Then, by visual inspection of the eigenstates, we find examples of eigenstates and domain pairs where it is clear that the wavefunction tunnels from one domain to the other, as opposed to an independent occupation of the two domains.
+Then, by visual inspection of the eigenstates, we find examples of eigenstates and domain pairs where it is clear that the wavefunction tunnels from one domain to the other, as opposed to an independent occupation of the two domains (or any of the more complex behaviour described in section \ref{HigherEs} which is encountered at higher energies).
 We also avoid higher local modes than the fundamental.
 Having identified suitable candidates, we take the ratio of the mean amplitudes on the two domains and compute the logarithm.
-The resulting number is equivalent to $\rho_E$ from LLT, the exponential cost of going specifically between these two domains (in this noise realisation), at an energy equal to the eigenvalue corresponding to the eigenstate examined.
+The resulting number is equivalent to $\bar{\rho}_E$ from LLT, the exponential cost of going specifically between these two domains (in this noise realisation), at an energy equal to the eigenvalue corresponding to the eigenstate examined.